Google’s Hiring Secrets: What You Can Learn

 Summary

-Not every business or organisation is a Google, nor do many have the capacity to emulate their hiring process, however, there are many things that are either free, such as good interview questions, or at a reasonable cost, such as psychometric testing, that can improve your hiring decisions.
-Including a battery of tests that covers IQ, EQ and personality, and incorporate the honesty-humility questions, and you are already in front of where you were for little effort or money.
+Not every business or organisation is a Google, nor do many have the capacity to emulate their hiring process; however, there are many things that are either free, such as good interview questions, or at a reasonable cost, such as psychometric testing, that can improve your hiring decisions.
+Including a battery of tests that covers IQ, EQ, and personality, and incorporates the honesty-humility questions, and you are already in front of where you were for little effort or money.
 Better still, contact an expert to help you review and improve your current hiring processes.
 Fortunately, there is one such expert a click away from helping you.

 Fermion specialises in psychometric testing for recruitment.
-Please contact Fermion to discuss how a test of IQ, EQ and a personality profile, or any other psychometric test, can help with you your recruitment decisions.
+Please contact Fermion to discuss how a test of IQ, EQ, and a personality profile, or any other psychometric test, can help with your recruitment decisions.

 About the Author:

-Christopher Apps is an Organisational Psychologist and the owner of Fermion.
-He stays updated on the latest psychology research and shares evidence-based insights.
-The focus of Fermion is "Psychometric Testing for Recruitment" and “Recruitment to Retention: How to Select Good Staff & Keep Them”.
+The focus of Fermion is "Psychometric Testing for Recruitment" and "Recruitment to Retention: How to select good staff and keep them".
 If you would like to learn how to select good staff and keep them, please feel free to contact us at Fermion.

 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”